An Optimal Transport Approach to Estimating Causal Effects via Nonlinear Difference-in-Differences: Calculating Optimal Transport Couplings from Data

+Here $\mathds{1}_n$ denotes the length $n$ vector with all entries equal to $1$.
+Noting that ~\eqref{eq:discete_OT} can be reformulated as a linear program, it is common to apply algorithms from that domain which yield bijective maps when $n=m$ and sparse plans otherwise.
+Another approach is to add an entropic penalty term to ~\eqref{eq:discete_OT} which relaxes the problem and enables computation through Sinkhorn's algorithm \citep{cuturi2013sinkhorn, peyre2019computational}.
+Sinkhorn-based approaches add the penalty term $\lambda \mathbf{H}(\mathbf{T})$ to ~\eqref{eq:discete_OT}, where $\mathbf{H}(\mathbf{T})$ is the matrix entropy of $\mathbf{T}$ and positive tuning parameter $\lambda$ controls the sparsity of $\mathbf{T}$.
+For large choices of $\lambda$, the optimal solution will be driven towards the naive coupling given by the outer-product of marginals; for small $\lambda$, sparse solutions more akin to the unregularized problem are found.
+Without loss of generality assuming $n \geq m$, the runtime of linear programming approaches is generally $O(n^3 \log(n))$ while Sinkhorn can achieve $O(n^2 \varepsilon^{-3})$ if we wish to bound the error of our discretized Wasserstein distance by $\varepsilon$ \citep{altschuler2017near}.

+Our methodology involves first estimating $\hat \sd$ from control group observations and then using that estimate to pushforward $\mu_0^\star$.
+Representing $\hat \sd$ as a matrix, we can recover its pushforward of $\hat \mu_0$ through $n\textbf{T} \hat \mu_1$.
+As it is unlikely that the supports of the empirical measures $\hat \mu_0$ and $\hat \mu_0^\star$ have a large intersection, we must extrapolate $\hat \sd$'s behavior on $\hat \mu_0^\star$.
+A common approach is using nearest neighbors \citep{papadakis2015image}.
+Counterfactual treatment outcomes are generated by matching each treatment unit pre-intervention to the nearest control and then pushing forward along the transport plan between observed control distributions.
+Neural network-based approaches to learn maps have also been proposed \citep{seguy2018largescale, makkuva2020optimal}, and representation results help support this direction of active research \citep{lu2020universal}.

-To compute optimal transport maps, we use a linear programming method \texttt{ot.lp.emd} from the Python package \texttt{Python Optimal Transport} \citep{flamary2021pot}.
+To compute optimal transport maps in this paper, we use a linear programming method \texttt{ot.lp.emd} from the Python package \texttt{Python Optimal Transport} \citep{flamary2021pot}.
 These maps are then extrapolated into optimal transport plans with Euclidean nearest neighbor matching.
 In our simulations the control and treatment groups pre-intervention have almost complete overlap of sampled support, justifying this technique.
-To be concrete, counterfactual treatment outcomes are generated by matching each treatment unit pre-intervention to the nearest control and pushing forward along the transport map between observed control distributions.
+All numerical experiments in this paper are written and run in Python 3.
+Replication code is available in the supplementary materials for this paper.